yandex-cloud/docs/en/_includes/managed-gitlab/instance-create-console.md

    1. (Optional) Enter a description of the instance.
 1. Under **Configuration**:
    1. Select the instance type.
    1. Specify the [subnet](../../vpc/concepts/network.md#subnet) where the instance will be hosted.
+For the time being, {{ yandex-cloud }} technical restrictions do not allow selecting a subnet with an address range of `192.168.0.0/24`.

       {% note warning %}